Expense Report Builder

 A reimbursement claim that gets approved first time

-An expense report is rejected for two reasons: missing receipts and unclear business purposes.
-This builder removes both.
-Every line forces a date, a merchant, a category, an amount, a stated business purpose, and a receipt flag — and the report subtotals each category so finance can post it straight to the ledger.
-The result is a claim an approver can sign without sending it back.
+Expense reports are rejected for a handful of predictable reasons: missing receipts, vague business purposes, inconsistent categories, and foreign-currency amounts without conversions.
+This builder removes all of them.
+Every line requires a date, merchant, category, amount, stated business purpose, and a receipt flag — and the report subtotals each category so finance can post it to the ledger without manual sorting.

 Line amount = the amount you enter